 Are you a pregnant or newly postpartum mom worried about the Baby Blues and Postpartum Depression?
+Interested in natural solutions for postpartum depression?
 Here are ten effective, natural ways to combat postpartum depression – from someone who has had it.

 Once you become a mom, staying healthy is more important than ever.

 This is something that took me two years to fully understand after I became a mom.

 It seems like a hard thing to do – staying healthy after having a kid.

 Moms tend to lower themselves on the totem pole and put their health on the back burner after having kids.
 But I’d argue that taking time for yourself is more important than ever once you become a mom.

 In this post, I’m going to talk about my own history of depression and how I chose to combat postpartum depression after two kids.

 I hope that it will help new moms combat postpartum depression, or maybe even ward it off together.

 This topic is so important to me – it’s actually a large part of why I became a certified personal trainer wanting to work with moms.

 I have had a long history of depression.
 It “runs” in my family along with a few other mental health disorders.